lucasrijllart/lucasrijllart.github.io/_posts/2017-11-01-starlight-hackathon.md

+---
-# Rolls-Royce Starlight hackathon for HackSussex
+title: Rolls-Royce Starlight hackathon for HackSussex
+permalink: projects/starlight
-date: November 2017
+date: 2017-11-13
+layout: single
+classes: wide
+author_profile: true
+---

-Another very successful Hackathon at the University of Sussex, organised by Hack Sussex!
+Another very successful Hackathon at the University of Sussex, organised by HackSussex!
 The task we faced was the Rolls-Royce Starlight Challenge, where teams had to reinvent the car’s Starlight ceiling.
-Click here for a link to the GitHub page. link:https://github.com/lucasrijllart/Starlight-Challenge
+The GitHub page for the project: <https://github.com/lucasrijllart/Starlight-Challenge>

 We discussed the features and the target audience to decide which direction we would take the project.
 The end goal was allowing users to control the ceiling using the built-in display and a mobile app.